QuIHN – Capalaba

 Redlands QuIHN also offers access into other QuIHN programs based at other sites, eg: Bowen Hills/Brisbane, such as:

 Alcohol And Other Drugs Outreach Program: this primarily works with referrals from the Hospital and Health Service (HHS) area and provides an outpatient case management and counselling service with the capacity to provide limited after hour’s services to those affected by alcohol and/or substance use concerns.

 Hepatitis C Treatment And Management Program: this program seeks to provide innovative strategies and models of care that aim to increase access to treatment/care for targeted marginalised populations, including: People Who Inject Drugs (PWID), Opiate Substitution Therapy clients, and Community Rehabilitation clients (those involved in non-pharmacological drug treatment programs).
 This program is delivered outside the traditional tertiary hospital settings.

-TIDE Project – Hepatitis C Treatment Support: this program offers flexible and tailored support to People Who Inject Drugs (PWID), people on Opiate Substitution Therapy (OST), and people accessing drug rehabilitation services during all stages of Hepatitis C diagnosis, treatment and post-treatment in a non-judgmental and respectful environment.
+Treatment and Management Program (TMP) – Hepatitis C Treatment Support: this program offers flexible and tailored support to People Who Inject Drugs (PWID), people on Opiate Substitution Therapy (OST), and people accessing drug rehabilitation services during all stages of Hepatitis C diagnosis, treatment and post-treatment in a non-judgmental and respectful environment.
 TIDE Project seeks to support those people onto accessing the new Hepatitis C Treatments.

 Qld Pharmacotherapy Advice & Mediation Service (QPAMS): this is a peer based service supporting people who are on pharmacotherapy treatment in QLD.
 It aims to provide people with information and support about methadone, buprenorphine or other opiates treatment, as well as refer them to clinics and GP’s to find out more about treatment.
 Anyone can call QPAMS on 1800 175 889, a confidential, free call number.